Sam Raimi's unrealized projects: The Outpost

 On June 26, 2014, it was reported that Raimi would produce and supervise development of a script for an adaptation of Jake Tapper's book The Outpost: An Untold Story of American Valor.
 Raimi was also considering to direct.
 However, Raimi felt that he wasn't the right person to direct, and he left the film.
 Rod Lurie would eventually direct and the film itself would be released on July 3, 2020 with no involvement from Raimi at all.

 Love May Fail

-In October 2014, Deadline reported that Raimi is in talks to direct the adaptation of Matthew Quick's book Love May Fail for Columbia Pictures from a Mike White script.
-In November 2015, it was reported that Raimi will not direct the film as TriStar Pictures took over the movie and Emma Stone is set to play the lead.
+In October 2014, Deadline Hollywood reported that Raimi was in talks to direct the adaptation of Matthew Quick's book Love May Fail for Columbia Pictures from a Mike White script.
+In November 2015, it was reported that Raimi would not direct the film as TriStar Pictures took over the movie with Emma Stone set to play the lead.